 The foundational work by Ripperton and Hosaka (1942) defined a total of ten vegetative zones in Hawai'i.
-Five main zones were determined by climatic data, and plant communities were further divided into sub-zones determined by elevation.
+Five main zones were determined by climatic data, and plant communities were further divided into sub-zones by elevation.
 Descriptors of the zones include plant species distribution, elevation range, rainfall, land use, natural cover, and forage species.
-Ripperton and Hosaka's work identified three zones (C2, D2 and D_3), ranging in elevation from sea level to 4,000 ft. and in rainfall from 40 to 200 in./yr., as very good and important ranching lands.
-In particular, Zone C2, ranging in elevation from 2,500 ft. to 4,000 ft. with an annual rainfall of 50 in./yr, was identified as having the finest pastures in the Territory.
+Ripperton and Hosaka's work identified three zones $(C_2, D_2 \text{ and } D_2)$ , ranging in elevation from sea level to 4,000 ft. and in rainfall from 40 to 200 in./yr., as very good and important ranching lands.
+In particular, Zone C2, ranging in elevation from 2,500 ft. to 4,000 ft with an annual rainfall of 50 in./yr, was identified as having the finest pastures in the Territory.
 Dominant forages included Bermuda grass (Cynodon dactylon), kukaipua'a (Digitaria violascens), and Spanish clover (Desmodium uncinatum).
 These vegetative zones developed over 70 years ago have lost some relevancy due to new forage introductions, climate changes, and pasture-management technology.

-In a recent effort to update pasture types, May (2014) described six major naturalized range and forage types occurring in Maui County.
+In a recent effort to update pasture types, May (2014) described five major naturalized range and forage types on the island of Kaua'i.
 The range and forage types were classified by predominant forages, range of annual rainfall, average annual forage production, and vegetative growth rates, with an overlay of the major land resource area designation.
-May identified three range and forage types as having the highest forage productivity, ranging from 8,000 to 16,000 pounds of dry matter (DM) per acre during favorable rainfall years.
-The rainfall in these zones, which run from sea level to the mid-elevation zones, ranges from 20 to 150 in./yr.
-Dominant grasses include kikuyu grass (Pennisetum clandestinum), pangola grass (Digitaria decumbens), California grass (Brachiaria mutica), guinea grass (Panicum maximum), and several temperate grass species.
-Legume forages include glycine (Neonotonia wightii), white clover (Trifolium repens), and greenleaf desmodium (Desmodium intortum).
+May identified three range and forage types as having the highest forage productivity, ranging from 8,000 to 16,000 pounds per acre on a dry-matter basis during favorable rainfall years.
+The annual rainfall in these zones, which run from sea level to the mid-elevation zones, ranges from 20 to 150 in./yr.
+Dominant grasses include kikuyu grass (Pennisetum clandestinum), pangola grass (Digitaria decumbens), California grass (Brachiaria mutica), and guinea grass (Panicum maximum).
+Legume forages include glycine (Neonotonia wightii), white clover (Trifolium repens), and greenleaf Desmodium (Desmodium intortum).
 May's and Ripperton and Hosaka's publications provide excellent plant community descriptions, characterization of the environmental conditions, and productivity indices, but they do not provide acreage figures for each forage zone.